dfmorrison/pyactup/doc/index.rst

 has a value of one; and being completely dissimilar has a value of zero; with various other degrees of similarity being positive, real numbers less than one.
 Traditionally ACT-R instead uses a range of similarities with the most dissimilar being a negative number, usually -1, and completely similar being zero.
-If preferred, PyACTUp can be configured to use these ACT-R-style similarities by setting the global property ``use_actr_similarity`` to ``True``, resulting in the computations below being appropriately offset.
+If preferred, PyACTUp can be configured to use these ACT-R-style similarities by calling the function ``use_actr_similarity`` with an argument of ``True``, resulting in the computations below being appropriately offset.

+The ``set_similarity_function`` defines how to compute the similarity of values for a particular attribute.

+..
-How to compute the similarity of two chunks is determined by the programmer, using either the function ``set_similarity_function`` or the Memory method ``set_similarity``.
+   function ``set_similarity_function`` or the Memory method ``set_similarity``.
 If neither has been used in a way applicable to the two chunks being compared their similarity is one if they are the same chunk, and otherwise zero.

 If the ``mismatch`` parameter has real value :math:`\mu` and the similarity of slot *k* of *i* to the desired value of that slot in the retrieval is :math:`S_{ik}`, the partial matching correction is